Safe Stay Plan for Our Guests

-- Sanitize other cookware by cleaning and wiping with an alcohol-based sanitizing cloth.
+- Sanitize stainless cookware by washing in hot soapy water, rinsing thoroughly, and wiping with an alcohol-based sanitizing cloth.

 - After the room is completely cleaned, give all high-touch surfaces a wipe down with an alcohol-based sanitizing cloth.
 High-touch surfaces include door and refrigerator handles, handrails, cabinet knobs, light switches, thermostats, toilet and faucet handles, TV remotes, table and counter tops, etc..

 Additional Safe Work Plan for QRR Managers

 - Notify Chip and/or Linda immediately if a guest or staff member begins to show signs of illness, or reports they've been diagnosed as COVID positive.

 - Frequently sanitize all high touch surfaces in the main building: door handles, light switches, washer and dryer controls, faucet handles, table and counter tops, computer keyboard and mouse, etc.